augsmachado/airflow-data-generator/README.md

 -   Metabase data visualization tool
 -   Dynamic table creation and population: Create and populate tables based on JSON table definitions, allowing for flexible data generation.

+## DAGs

+This project includes two main DAGs:

+-   **users_table.py**: This DAG generates fake user data using the Faker library and inserts it into a PostgreSQL table named users.
+It runs on a schedule of every 2 minutes.
+-   **dual_postgres_dag.py**: This DAG demonstrates querying two separate Postgres databases (postgres1 and postgres2).
+It currently executes a simple SELECT NOW() query on each database.

 ## 🛠 Tech Stack

 -   Python: 3.12